arkaslittlemind/Javascript-Playground/Basics3/How Javascript Works.md

-# The working of the JavaScript works in three phases
+# The working of the JavaScript works in three phases-

 1. Global Execution Context
 2. Memory phase / Creation phase